-On October 1, 2019 ("Distribution Date"), Nuance, a leading provider of speech and language solutions for businesses and consumers around the world, completed the legal and structural separation and distribution to its stockholders of all of the outstanding shares of our common stock, and its consolidated subsidiaries, in a tax free spin-off ("Spin-Off").
-The distribution was made in the amount of one share of our common stock for every eight shares of Nuance common stock ("Distribution") owned by Nuance's stockholders as of 5:00 p.m.
-Eastern Time on September 17, 2019, the record date of the Distribution.
+On October 1, 2019, Nuance, a leading provider of speech and language solutions for businesses and consumers around the world, completed the legal and structural separation and distribution to its stockholders of all of the outstanding shares of our common stock, and its consolidated subsidiaries, in a tax free spin-off (the "Spin-Off").
+On October 2, 2019, our common stock began regular-way trading on the Nasdaq Global Select Market under the ticker symbol CRNC.